07:15 Opening of the exhibition/registration - Please note: increased security measures apply!

 • Daniela Behrens, Minister of the Interior, Sport and Digitalisation, Niedersachsen

-• Prof. Dr. Roman Poseck, Minister of the Interior, Security and Homeland Protection, Hessen
+• Prof Dr Roman Poseck, Minister of the Interior, Security and Homeland Protection, Hessen

-• Georg Maier, Minister of the Interior, Local Government and Regional Development,
+• Georg Maier, Minister of the Interior, Local Government and Regional Development, Thuringia

-14:45 Police Future Prize Award Ceremony
+15:05 Police Future Prize Award Ceremony

-Jürgen Hohnen, Former State Secretary, Ministry of the Interior and Local Government,
+Jürgen Hohnen, Former State Secretary, Ministry of the Interior and Local Government, Brandenburg

-15:20 Panels IV
+15:40 Panels IV

-16:50 End
+17:10 End

 Future4Public, the e-journal for young professionals in the public sector, is organising a ‘Guided Tour’ for students at the EPC.
-On a guided tour, participants will visit various exhibitors in small groups, get to know them and their offerings and have the opportunity to talk to them.
+On a Guided Tour, participants will visit various exhibitors in small groups, get to know them and their offerings and have the opportunity to talk to them.

 The guided tours take place on the following dates:

-• Tour 1: 20 May, 11:30 a.m.
+• Tour 1: 6 May, 09:15 a.m.

-• Tour 2: 20 May, 02:00 p. m.
+• Tour 2: 6 May, 11:00 a. m.

-• Tour 3: 21 May, 09:00 a.m.
+• Tour 3: 7 May, 09:15 a.m.

 When registering, participants will also receive the free Future4Public newsletter for one year.